Your staff are your greatest asset.

 The more they feel supported the less it costs companies in recruitment

 Stress Management for Employees

-Stress management is all about building resilience to stress, so that when it happens we can cope much better.
-In these difficult financial times, job security is one of the biggest issues, but when redundancies are made, often it’s the employees left behind who are the ones left to cope with the extra work, but also some guilt that they still have employment.
+Stress management is all about building resilience to stress so that when it happens we can cope much better.
+In these difficult financial times, job security is one of the biggest issues.
+Consequently when redundancies are made, often it’s the employees left behind who are the ones left to cope with the extra work.
+As a result, some may feel guilty that they still have employment.

 There are certain steps you can take to make sure you can cope better.

 - Find an engaging past time or hobby you enjoy and you find fulfilling.